3vincent/chromium-updater-FreeSMUG/README.markdown

 The script is intended and only intended to be used on Mac OS X Snow Leopard (10.6.x) and up.
 Feel free to send any patch or pull request if you want to contribute enhancements.

-Notes
+Notes, Additions:
 -----

-2016-03-18, 3vincent: I wanted to have a simple way to update FreeSmug-Chromium under OS X to the newest version, since neither the Chromium Plug-In nor the Sparkle Update Kit still work.
+**2016-03-18, 3vincent:** I wanted to have a simple way to update FreeSmug-Chromium under OS X to the newest version, since neither the Chromium Plug-In nor the Sparkle Update Kit still work.
 I updated this script to make it work again, by adding the SSL/TLS Path to sourceforge (https://...) – Please look at the list of Contributers!
 I did not do anything valuable to make this script work the way it does other than adding one character "s".

-2016-03-19, 3vincent: Added an Update-Checker function
+**2016-03-19, 3vincent:** Added an Update-Checker function

-2016-03-19, 3vincent: Created a simple Daemon that checks for updates in the background.
+**2016-03-19, 3vincent:** Created a simple Daemon that checks for updates in the background.
 If an Update is available it notifies the User via Apple Script Alert: "Press OK to quit Chromium and install the update.
 Else cancel."
 You can install the Daemon with cron or launchd (Check http://launchd.info/ for more info on launchd.)
 A launchd file and installation guide will be available soon.